Axiomata

 The gentlest lie is the one that holds you from your own becoming.

 They called you glass, so you would never meet the hammer.
-But something in you has always known that you were not made to be preserved.
+But something in you knew: you were not made to be preserved.
 You were made to be struck.
 Metal learns its nature in fire.
 So do you.
 This is the codex of that fire.

 Dedicated to my mother, Eleni, who taught me you can hold your shape while the fire still burns.